idiomat/github-starter-course-janiceb75/LEARNING.md

 * Making Commits, pushing and pulling on a basic level
   *   I currently use Github at work and have had to perform these actions a few times during pairing sessions.
 I am comfortable with what these commands are, but sometimes, may need to Google the exact command.
 I know that if I want to push the changes that I made in my code to the main branch, I would push the code.
 Piror to doing that I would need to stage the file via a "git add ." and then add my comments via a  "commit -m"
   *   If I want to make sure I have the latest updates on the remote branch I would perform a "git pull"
+  *   I need more clairity and work with forks as well.